-The ancient Greeks believed that their gods had nothing better to do than to spend their time observing those fascinating and ridiculously vain human beings, while making sure that they behaved properly, such as by paying the gods their due homage for all the wonderful things and favours they had done for them.
+The ancient Greeks believed that their gods had nothing better to do than to spend their time observing those fascinating and ridiculously vain human beings, while making sure that they behaved properly, such as by paying the gods their due homage for all the wonderful things and favours which they had done, and would continue to do, for them.
 Moreover, the Greeks believed the gods regularly intervened to protect, encourage, and advance their favourites, while they punished and thwarted those less fortunate mortals who had offended them in some way, or simply failed to gain their divine favour.
 Such a naive attitude towards life, fate or destiny, and the behaviour of the gods is no longer accepted by most people today.
 And yet, this ancient Greek belief still finds many echoes in today’s modern world, since there are many religious people who, secretly or not, believe that they personally enjoy God’s favour or blessing.

 For example, there are many successful athletes and entertainers who believe that they have been blessed by God, and they express their gratitude for this supposedly divine blessing whenever they receive a prize or award or are able to win a competition.
 But it is completely ridiculous to suppose that God, who oversees something as vast as the Universe, could possibly care about which athlete or entertainer is successful or wins an award, prize, or competition.
-We should not forget that these artificial human-designed events are set up so that there must be a winner, along with many losers.
+We should not forget that these artificial human events are designed so that there must be a winner, along with many losers.
 The idiotic gesture performed by some athletes of pointing upwards to the sky after making an important play or scoring a goal presumes that God exists in a certain place, namely Heaven, which many people believe is located somewhere above them in the sky.
 But these credulous fools fail to realize that this belief, which attributes a material existence to God, is heretical.
 One might just as well point downwards or sideways to indicate God’s presence.

 There is a danger with prayer that, if by coincidence the thing one asks God for comes to pass, and if this experience is repeated – a course of events that will inevitably happen to some of those who pray regularly, one will be increasingly convinced that one is favoured by God.
 It is also common for credulous people to see significances in everyday events or coincidental occurrences, which they then interpret to be divine revelations or ordinations.
 Such individuals often become proud and arrogant, thinking that they can do as they please, by ignoring reality and the counsels of others, while they brook no criticism of themselves.
 However, these individuals would do well to remember that the Deadly Sin of Pride is one of the many ways in which the devil performs his work here on Earth, by deceiving and misleading us very gullible human beings.